As part of the student dependant visa application dependants must have enough funds to cover living costs in the UK.

 This means you and your dependants will not need to submit financial evidence with your visa application if you are applying at the same time.
 However, it is important to still prepare them in case requested during the visa application decision making process.

 Your dependants can show they have the required funds in a variety of formats.
 For example, your dependants could submit a bank statement, bank letter, passbook or fixed deposit certificate.

 The funds can be held in either your name, your dependant’s name or in the case of dependant children their other parent's name.

 The financial documentation must show that the required level of funds have been held for a minimum consecutive 28 day period.
 This means that the funds must not have dropped below the amount that your dependants need to show at any time during the 28 day period.
-This amount your dependants need to show should remain in your account until your visa has been issued to you.
-In addition, the financial document must not be more than 31 days old on the date you submit your visa application.
+This amount your dependants need to show should remain in the account until the visa has been issued to them.
+In addition, the financial document must not be more than 31 days old on the date the visa application is submitted.

 If you are in receipt of official financial sponsorship from either a government or international company which covers the living costs of any dependants, a letter from the sponsor confirming this can be submitted to meet the financial requirements.
 The letter would need to confirm the amount they are providing to cover the living costs for any dependants.
 If it does not cover the full amount required, additional financial documentation would need to be provided to cover the shortfall.